CLooG: CLooG

 2.1 A First Example

-CLooG takes as input a file that must be written accordingly to a grammar described in depth in a further section (see section Writing The Input File).
-Moreover it supports many options to tune the target code presentation or quality as discussed in a dedicated section (see section Calling CLooG).
-However, a basic use of CLooG is not very complex and we present in this section how to generate the code corresponding to a basic example discussed earlier (see section Basically, what's the point ?).
+CLooG takes as input a file that must be written accordingly to a grammar described in depth in a further section (see Writing The Input File).
+Moreover it supports many options to tune the target code presentation or quality as discussed in a dedicated section (see Calling CLooG).
+However, a basic use of CLooG is not very complex and we present in this section how to generate the code corresponding to a basic example discussed earlier (see Basics).

 The problem is to find the code that scans a 2-dimensional polyhedron where `i' and `j' are the unknown (the two dimensions of the space) and `m' and `n' are the parameters (the symbolic constants), defined by the following set of constraints: